 Variations between different strains of viruses.
 This is particularly a problem for example with feline calicivirus infections, where, like the common cold in people, there are a large number of different strains.
 Available vaccines may only partially protect against some of these strains.

 Maternally derived antibodies.
 Kittens acquire maternal antibodies from the mother (through the uterus before birth and from the milk during nursing).
-A well-vaccinated queen passes antibodies to her kitten, and these antibodies protect the vulnerable kitten against those diseases for the first two or three months of life.
-However, during this same period, those antibodies from the mother can block the effects of vaccination of the kitten, the same way they can block actual infection.
-This blocking effect decreases over time as the maternal antibodies gradually disappear, and occurs between 2-4 months of age.
+A well-vaccinated queen passes antibodies to her kitten, and these antibodies protect the vulnerable kitten against those diseases for the first two to three months of life.
+However, during this same period, those antibodies from the mother can block the effects of vaccination in the kitten, the same way they can block actual infection.
+This blocking effect decreases over time as the maternal antibodies gradually disappear and occurs between two to four months of age.
 Because this time range varies between kittens, booster vaccines are recommended frequently until the kitten is older.

 The cat was stressed or not completely healthy at the time of vaccination.
 Stress can prevent a good response to vaccination.
 For this reason, it is better to let a kitten settle into its new home for five to seven days before a vaccination is given.
 Before administering a vaccine, your veterinarian will perform a complete physical examination to help ensure that there are no signs of clinical disease.

-Some vaccine types are not always able to completely prevent infections.
-Some vaccines are designed to lessen the severity of disease.
+Some vaccine types are not always able to completely prevent infection.
+Some vaccines are designed to lessen the severity of the disease.
 Therefore, it may look like the vaccine did not work, when it actually did prevent severe disease.